Updated on May 11, 2021

 Providing access to hand sanitizing stations throughout the workplace will help remind employees to consistently keep their hands clean.
-Each employee should be responsible for using an approved hand sanitizer for personal use or use the office stations on a regular basis before touching their faces.
+Each employee should be responsible for using an approved hand sanitizer for personal use or use the office stations on a regular basis.

 Deep Cleaning is a Must.

-To prevent spread of infectious diseases–including the common cold and flu–it’s simply best practice to establish a deep cleaning routine with your staff, managers or janitorial team so that surfaces and common areas are cleaned and disinfected at least once per day.
+To prevent the spread of infectious diseases—including the common cold and flu—it’s best practice to establish a deep cleaning routine with your staff or janitorial team.

-- Establish Mask Requirements Aligned With Local Regulations.
+Establish Healthy Mask Requirements Aligned With Local Regulations.

 Next, hold orientation sessions with employees on how to correctly wear a mask, areas where they can remove their masks (such as the employee lunch or lounge tables, or at their personal workstation) if they are allowed to do so, and ways to communicate with peers while wearing masks.

-Educate Employees and Supervisors About Steps They Can Take to Protect Themselves at Work
+Educate Employees and Supervisors Before They Return To Work

-Employees and supervisors can take responsibility for their own health outside the work place to ensure public safety when they’re on site for work.
+Employees and supervisors can take responsibility for their own health outside the workplace to ensure public safety.
 There are some recommended additional measures each person can take in our post-COVID world, or employers can implement to prioritize health and wellness:

 - Each employee can take their own temperature before leaving for work and alerting managers before going into work.